2D Eigenvalue Problem I: Existence and Number of Solutions: Number of 2D-eigenvalues

-In this subsection, we present a sufficient and necessary condition for the existence of finite number of 2D-eigenvalues.
+In this section, we derive a sufficient and necessary condition for the 2DEVP \eqref{2deig} to have a finite number of 2D-eigenvalues.
 By speaking the number of 2D-eigenvalues, we mean the number of distinct 2D-eigenvalues.